MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/search-jobs.md

     * Search job execution - the amount of data the search job scans.
     * Search job results - the amount of data the search job finds and is ingested into the results table, based on the regular log data ingestion prices.

-    For example, if your table holds 500 GB per day, for a search over 30 days, you'll be charged for 15,000 GB of scanned data.
-If the search job finds 1,000 records that match the search query, you'll be charged for ingesting these 1,000 records into the results table.
+    For example, if your table holds 500 GB per day, for a search over 30 days, you're charged for 15,000 GB of scanned data.
+If the search job finds 1,000 records that match the search query, you're charged for ingesting these 1,000 records into the results table.

 For more information, see [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/).